Constraints on Relic Magnetic Black Holes: Bounds on EMBHs without Catalysis

-Relic EMBHs are heavy magnetic charges which are expected to be non-relativistic at all relevant times and to follow the dark matter distribution, at least once they are decoupled from the plasma.
-Physical effects from these objects include gas heating, white dwarf destruction, magnetic field destruction, and high-energy particle emission from annihilation.
-We describe the bounds from these effects in the subsections below and summarize the results of these effects as constraints on the relic abundances of EMBHs via the parameter $f$, the average relic density of EMBHs over the average dark matter energy density, $f\equiv{\rho_{bh}/\rho_{dm}}$, with $\rho_{dm} = 0.3 $ GeV cm$^{-3}$ In this section, we are ignoring the possibility of proton-decay catalysis, leaving it for the next section.
-We plot the bounds (without catalysis) for a range of masses in Figure \ref{fig:non-cat}.
+Relic EMBHs are heavy magnetic charges expected to be non-relativistic at all relevant times and follow the dark matter distribution once they decouple from the background plasma.
+Their physical effects include gas heating, WD destruction, magnetic field destruction, and high-energy particle emission from annihilation.
+We describe the bounds from these effects in the subsections below and summarize them as constraints on the average relic density of EMBHs as a fraction of the average dark matter energy density, $f\equiv{\rho_{bh}/\rho_{dm}}$.
+We take the dark matter density in the Milky Way to be $\rho_{dm}^{MW} = 0.3 $ GeV cm$^{-3}$.
+In this section, we are ignoring the possibility of proton-decay catalysis.
+We plot the bounds (without catalysis) for a range of masses in Fig.\ref{fig:non-cat}.